xXbaodeptraiXx/BedrockServer2000/README.md

 ## Known bugs

-- autoBackupEveryX still runs when the server - is off/stopped
 - App.Config file is not found or embedded - into the program when do `dotnet publish`
 - Backups in the backup list when to the `load` command is not sorted by creation date
 - 'reload' doesn't show the updated config and need to restart the program after using the `set` command to fully update the configs